 Have you felt it yet?… The sweat?
 Namely, the boob sweat?

-Yes!?
-That means summer is here.
+That means summer is here, mommas!
 Rejoice!
 Salve, Maria?!
 Don’t the longer days sound just great??

-And also, maybe some blue crabs covered in Old Bay washed down with a cold beer?
-Or American flags flying everywhere in your sleepy small town??
+Or how about blue crabs covered in Old Bay washed down with a cold beer?
+Or American flags flying everywhere in your sleepy small town?
 And you can’t forget late nights spent chasing fireflies in bare feet.
-At least, that’s my summertime fantasy here in Maryland.
+At least, those are my go to summertime fantasies here in Maryland.

 Now it’s warm.
 The birds are singing.
-The schedules have cleared.
+The schedules are clearing.
 It’s summer.